-Soundscape projects for ESU LokSound v4 decoders – now with RealDrive
+MarWick Soundscape with RealDrive projects for ESU LokSound v4 decoders

-Explore MarWick Soundscape with RealDrive On ESU Loksound V4 Decoders – More RealDrive versions being upgraded regularly, browse the Soundscape Decoders link below to find them
+Explore MarWick Soundscape with RealDrive on ESU Loksound V4 Decoders – More RealDrive versions being upgraded regularly.

 MarWick Soundscape with RealDrive raises the bar to a much higher level than previously available in LokSound technology.
 These sound projects have been developed by Mark’s Trains and Wickness Models (MarWick) in great detail to be more throttle and volume responsive through the range of 128 speed steps than other currently available sound projects, and with RealDrive features to give the user a much more prototypical user experience; putting the user in the driving seat.

-The MarWick Soundscape system has been developed to be used on any DCC system although we do not recommend Hornby Select or Bachmann EZ Command due to limited function options.
+The MarWick Soundscape system has been developed to be used on any DCC system although we do not recommend Hornby Select or Bachmann EZ Command due to limited function options available on these devices.

 So what is Soundscape then?